sweetStreet/UTLibraryAccessor/README.md

 ![](pic/snapshot1.png)

 3. Click the icon of UTLibraryAccessor.
-It would redirect you to the UT account login page and then you can download the paper free!
+It would redirect you to the UT account login page and then you can download the paper for free!
 ![](pic/snapshot2.png)